colleenjg/OpenScope_CA_Analysis/README.md

 * Colleen Gillon (colleen _dot_ gillon _at_ mail _dot_ utoronto _dot_ ca)
 * Jay Pina, Joel Zylberberg, and Blake Richards

-Please do not hesitate to contact the authors if you have trouble using the data or the codebase.
+Please do not hesitate to contact the authors or open an issue/pull request, if you have trouble using the data or the codebase or improvements to propose.

-**Note:** The module `Dataset2p.py` under `sess_util` contains code shared by authors at the Allen Institute for Brain Science, The authors of the code cannot guarantee support for its usage.
+**Note:** The module `Dataset2p.py` under `sess_util` contains code shared by authors at the Allen Institute for Brain Science.
+The authors of the code cannot guarantee support for its usage.